masc-it/ScrapingMonkey/docs/README.md

 - data: javascript code to run.
 - selector (optional): xpath selector; the target element can then be used in your code using the local variable  *arguments[0]*.

-A task with an action of type SCRIPT (passing a parameter too):
+An example of task with a RUN_SCRIPT action (passing a parameter too):

 	{
 		"url" : "https://stackoverflow.com/questions/58787864/changing-primary-palette-color-when-using-kivymd-has-no-effect-on-buttons",